 For the Kinsey family, it’s important that the viewers of their exhibit leave with one impression imparted clearly: that the Black American experience, while too often rooted in struggle, is not only about hardship and fighting against institutional dehumanization.

 Although slavery and Jim Crow laws crippled generations, that doesn’t mean there weren’t important contributions and advances that shape American life today.
 There are supremely talented landscape painters; detailed, award-winning sculptors; precise and elevated writers; and much more.

 “What we try to speak to,” Khalil says, “is the strength and brilliance and ingenuity of a people; to have that balance.
 Struggle is meant to be a conduit, it’s meant to be something you pass through to get to the other side.”

-–Top photo of the Kinsey Collection exhibit is courtesy of the Tacoma Arts Museum.
+–Top photo is of the Kinsey Collection exhibit.
+Top photo is courtesy of the Tacoma Arts Museum.
 All interior photos are from The Kinsey African American Art Collection.